-Rebecca Poole Assistant Ombudsman Strategic Policy and Projects, National and International Relations
+Rebecca Poole Senior Assistant Ombudsman Strategic Planning, Projects and International Relations

-Rebecca joined the Office in 2006 and commenced in her current role in June 2018.
-Prior to this, she was a Director from 2017.
+Rebecca joined the Office in 2006 and commenced in her current role in April 2022.
+Prior to this, she was an Assistant Ombudsman from 2018 and a Director from 2010.
 She has extensive experience managing strategic research, policy and projects and intergovernmental and international engagement on issues of good governance.

+Marcus Claridge

-Marcus Claridge Assistant Ombudsman Energy and Water
+Assistant Ombudsman Energy and Water